justinluu8235/django-react-template/README.md

 This project is built to be deployed on AWS ElasticBeanstalk.
 To do so, do the following:

+1. Run `npm run build` and `npm run tailwind:dev` once to get the static files generated in the dist folder.
+Then run `./manage.py collectstatic` to get those into django's static directory.
-1. It's usually a good idea to create a new AWS account for each app you build.
+2. It's usually a good idea to create a new AWS account for each app you build.
 So get that stuff set up first and once you have the profile setup for your AWS CLI, you're ready to go.
-2. Run `eb init` and initialize the EB project
+3. Run `eb init` and initialize the EB project
-3. Run `eb create <project_name>-env`.
+4. Run `eb create <project_name>-env`.
 This will set up the env in EB.
+(Note: this will set up the env but with errors because the `migrate` step in django.config will fail since there's no DB yet)
+5. Set up a postgres DB for the project by first opening the eb console with `eb console`, going to `configuration`, scrolling to `database` and hitting edit.
+6. You also need to put in any env variables that are in the `.env` file in the eb environment.
+You can do this by clicking `edit` on the Software option.
-4. Run `eb status` to find the cname of the new environment.
+7. Run `eb status` to find the cname of the new environment.
 You will need to add this into the INSTALLED_APPS setting in `settings.py`.

-At this point you have a project deployed on AWS EB, but it won't work.
-Couple more things to take care of:
-1. Set up a postgres DB for the project by first opening the eb console with `eb console`, going to `configuration`, scrolling to `database` and hitting edit.
-2. You also need to put in any env variables that are in the `.env` file in the eb environment.
-You can do this by clicking `edit` on the Software option.
+8. Commit the latest changes and then run `eb deploy`.

+## NOTE
+This app currently runs with DEBUG set to True.
+This is fine for dev but not fine for production.
+Right now setting this to False and deploying causes static files to not load.
+Not totally sure the cause here but will need to fix once I figure it out.

 ## Project Structure